scoulomb/misc-notes/NAS-setup/Wake-On-LAN.md

 #### WOL

-WOL works in a similar fashion:
+WOL works in a similar fashion but does not use ARP.

 From: https://en.wikipedia.org/wiki/Wake-on-LAN